samestrin/chromium-screenshots/README.md

 ## ⚡ Why this exists

-Taking screenshots of modern web apps is broken.
-Standard tools assume authentication happens via Cookies, but most SPAs (Wasp, Firebase, OpenSaaS) use `localStorage`.
+Taking screenshots for **Vision AI** is hard.
+If you take a screenshot and then scrape the HTML separately, the page state drifts.
+Elements move.
+Popups appear.
+Your bounding boxes don't match the pixels.

-If you try to screenshot your dashboard with a standard tool, you just get a picture of the login page.
+**chromium-screenshots** guarantees **Zero-Drift**.
+It extracts the DOM coordinates (ground truth) and the screenshot (pixels) from the exact same render frame.

-**chromium-screenshots** solves this by letting you inject the *entire* browser state—Cookies, LocalStorage, and SessionStorage—before the page loads.
+Plus, it solves the "Login Page" problem by injecting `localStorage` before the page loads.

 ### The "Impossible" Shot